SaturnOperator/AED-System/README.md

 <u>Main success scenario:</u>

-1. AED displays and voice prompts user with “STAY CALM” message
+1. AED displays and voice prompts user with “STAY CALM” message and indicator light of stage1 flashes
-2. AED displays and voice prompts user with “CHECK RESPONSIVENESS” message while the related graphic indicator light flashes
+2. AED displays and voice prompts user with “CHECK RESPONSIVENESS” message
 3. User shakes the victim and asks if they are “OK?”
-4. AED displays and voice prompts user with “CALL FOR HELP” message while the related graphic indicator light flashes
+4. AED displays and voice prompts user with “CALL FOR HELP” message
 5. User calls someone for help
 6. AED displays and voice prompts user with “OPEN AIRWAYS” message
 7. User opens patients airways
 8. AED displays and voice prompts user with “CHECK FOR BREATHING” message
 9. User checks to see if patient is breathing
-10. AED displays and voice prompts user with “EXPOSE BARE CHEST” messages
+10. AED displays and voice prompts user with “EXPOSE BARE CHEST” messages and indicator light of stage2 flashes
-11. AED displays and voice prompts user with “ATTACH DEFIB PADS TO PATIENT’S BARE CHEST” messages while the related graphic indicator light flashes
+11. AED displays and voice prompts user with “ATTACH DEFIB PADS TO PATIENT’S BARE CHEST” messages
 12. User selects the appropriate set of electrode pads (Adult or Child) and connects the electrode cable with the electrode connector
 13. Places the pads on the patient's bare chest as guided by the electrode pads package instructions
 14. AED displays and voice prompts user with “ADULT PADS” or “PEDIATRIC PADS”, depend on which ones it detects are connected and adjusts defibrillation energy settings accordingly